 Waterproof cameras have come a long way in the past few years.
-They used to be rather specialized pieces of gear, and they often didn't work well as well out of the water as in it.
+They used to be rather specialized pieces of gear, and they often didn’t work well as well out of the water as in it.
 These days, though, there are many more cameras available with waterproof and dustproof features in otherwise full-featured compact cameras with decent picture quality.
 These are designed as go-anywhere cameras without some of the old compromises.
-Whether you're wandering around the streets of Paris, going on a family skiing vacation, kayaking around icebergs in Antarctica, surfing in the waves of Hawaii, or snorkeling on the Great Barrier Reef, these cameras are designed as a kind of one-stop solution.
-They're not quite action cameras like GoPros, and they're not quite old-school compact cameras.
-I call them adventure cameras for the reason that you can take them almost anywhere on your travels, and they perform just as well in or out of the water (or should).
+Whether you’re wandering around the streets of Paris, going on a family skiing vacation, kayaking amongst icebergs and wildlife in Antarctica, surfing in the waves of Hawaii, or snorkeling on the Great Barrier Reef, these cameras are designed as a kind of one-stop solution.
+They’re not quite action cameras like GoPros, and they’re not quite old-school compact cameras.
+Some manufacturers call them “lifestyle cameras.”
+But to me, that sounds like the job of a smartphone.
+So I call these adventure cameras for the reason that you can take them almost anywhere on your travels, and they perform just as well in or out of the water (or should).

-Now that this type of camera has gone mainstream, there are more options to choose from and prices have come down.
+Now that this type of camera has gone mainstream, there are more options to choose from, and prices have come down.
 There are now several capable models under $200.
-In my attempt to find the best waterproof camera under that price point, I’ve been testing out the FujiFilm XP130.
+In my attempt to find the best waterproof camera under that price point, I’ve been testing out the Fujifilm Finepix XP130.
 And, as you might have noticed, it’s my current favorite of the crop.
 But I thought it worth diving in more deeply with its own review.

-First, though, it's worth asking what the difference is between the XP130 and the XP120, because at the time I'm writing this you can find both models available at major retailers.
-I own and use both models, and the short version is that they're very, very similar.
+First, though, it’s worth asking what the difference is between the XP130 and the XP120.
+At the time I’m writing this, you can find both models available at major retailers.
+I own and use both models, and the short version is that they’re very, very similar.
 They’re mostly identical, in fact.
 And not just in looks.

-The new model doesn’t really much new that will make an enormous difference in the quality of your photos, but it does add a handful of bells and whistles.
+The new model, the XP130, doesn’t really add much new that will make an enormous difference in the quality of your photos, but it does add a handful of bells and whistles.
 While both models have wifi for connecting wirelessly and transferring images over wifi, the new model adds Bluetooth connectivity.
-That allows for a lower power consumption as well as automatic transfer and being able to set the camera's clock from your phone's clock (you'll need FujiFilm's Camera Remote mobile app to do these things).
+That allows for lower power consumption as well as automatic transfer and being able to set the camera’s clock from your phone’s clock (you’ll need Fujifilm’s Camera Remote mobile app to do these things).